 You do not want to be one of the organizations on the HIPAA Wall of Shame.
-The number of violations provides a sense why the HHS has amplified its compliance efforts: 21 million people were affected by healthcare data breaches between 2009 and 2012.
-Often those breaches would not have occurred if simple steps had been taken by the healthcare practice.
+The number of violations provides a sense of why the HHS has amplified its compliance efforts: 21 million people were affected by healthcare data breaches between 2009 and 2012.
+Often those breaches would not have occurred if the healthcare practice had taken simple steps.

 Lucas Mearian of Computerworld reported in August 2012 that six healthcare incidents listed at that time on the Wall of Shame had each exposed the healthcare data of more than 1 million patients.

 Since it’s easy to view federal regulations as efforts by the government to constrain business rather than its own operations, the top organization on the Wall of Shame at that time was ironic: TRICARE Management Activity.
 The firm, which handles healthcare for the Pentagon, lost backup tapes that contained 4.9 million records.

 One of the privacy officials at the OCR, Rachel Seeger, said that theft was the cause of breach in 54% of incidents.
 Meanwhile, hacking only represented 6% of data exposures.
 Here is how the breaches broke down by type:

 - theft – 54%

 Seeger reported that theft was the most frequent cause of regulatory violations.
 Luckily, the thieves generally are not concerned with the content: “The thieves are not after the information in the laptop, but they‘re after the laptop,” said Seeger.

 Fast-forward to April 2014, and you see that theft of mobile devices is still a significant issue.
 That month, the HHS released a press release entitled, “Stolen laptops lead to important HIPAA settlements.”
 At that point, the OCR had reached settlements totaling $1.975 million.